khulnasoft/ThreatMatrix/.github/ISSUE_TEMPLATE/new_ingestor.md

 ---
 name: New Ingestor
-about: A new ingestor to integrate with IntelX
+about: A new ingestor to integrate with ThreatMatrix
 title: "[Ingestor]"
 labels: new_ingestor
 assignees: ''